 The most common cause of torticollis in babies is congenital muscular torticollis linked to a contracture of the sternocleidomastoid muscle.
 Some unusual non-muscular causes of torticollis in babies also have to be considered, including benign paroxysmal torticollis, ocular torticollis caused by the disturbances in the oculomotor nerves, Sandifer’s syndrome as a result of gastroesophageal reflux disease, as well as neural axis abnormalities.

-Still, various causes implicated in the development of congenital muscular torticollis include fibrosis form bleeding during birth, traumatic child delivery, intrauterine crowding, primary myopathies of the sternocleidomastoid muscle, as well as an intrauterine compartment syndrome of the same muscle.
+Still, various causes have been implicated in the development of congenital muscular torticollis, some of which include fibrosis form bleeding during birth, traumatic child delivery, intrauterine crowding, primary myopathies of the sternocleidomastoid muscle, as well as an intrauterine compartment syndrome of the same muscle.

-The condition is already present at the time of birth (or develops right after birth), but it is generally discovered during the first 6 - 8 weeks after birth, when a newborn starts to gain control over the movement of head and neck.
-Furthermore, some infants with congenital muscular torticollis also present with developmental dysplasia of the hip – a dislocation of the hip joint present from birth and more frequently observed in girls.
+Congenital muscular torticollis is already present at the time of birth; however, it can develop very quickly after birth as well.
+Regardless of when the condition arises, it is generally not discovered until the first 6 - 8 weeks after birth, when a newborn starts to gain control over the movement of head and neck.
+Some infants with congenital muscular torticollis, many of which are girls, also present with developmental dysplasia of the hip, which is a dislocation of the hip joint present from birth.

-Observation and adequate physical therapy (with or without bracing) is usually sufficient in most cases of congenital muscular torticollis, especially if it is introduced within the first year of baby’s life.
+Observation and adequate physical therapy, which may or may not require bracing, is usually sufficient in most cases of congenital muscular torticollis, especially if it is introduced within the first year of baby’s life.
 Stretching exercises including turning the neck from one side to another and slowly tilting the baby’s head to position the ear on the normal side are perfomed many times a day.

-Botulinum toxin-A (popularly known as Botox) has recently been demonstrated as an effective intermediate treatment approach for more recalcitrant cases of congenital muscular torticollis.
-The sternocleidomastoid muscle lengthening often improves the range of motion, but not necessarily the facial asymmetry, plagiocephaly or cranial molding.
+Botulinum toxin-A, which is commonly known as Botox, has recently been demonstrated as an effective intermediate treatment approach for more recalcitrant cases of congenital muscular torticollis.
+The sternocleidomastoid muscle lengthening often improves the range of motion, but not necessarily the facial asymmetry, plagiocephaly, or cranial molding.

 Benign paroxysmal torticollis represents a rare functional disorder in infants and is characterized by recurrent episodes of torticollis in healthy children.
-It usually occurs within the first three months of life with the unknown prevalence, but the benign nature of the disorder means that no treatment is necessary and the prognosis is excellent (although more serious conditions have to be excluded in the differential diagnosis).
+It usually occurs within the first three months of life with an unknown prevalence.
+Fortunately, the benign nature of the disorder means that no treatment is necessary and the prognosis is excellent.
+While this may be true, more serious conditions have to be excluded in the differential diagnosis.

-Sandifer’s syndrome represents a rare pediatric condition that involves dystonic and abnormal movements of the neck, head, trunk, and upper extremities, and that is associated with gastro-esophageal reflux disease.
-Although the precise pathophysiology is unknown, dystonic movements and the posture of the head and neck are thought to arise as a response to the pain associated with gastro-esophageal reflux.
+Sandifer’s syndrome represents a rare pediatric condition that involves dystonic and abnormal movements of the neck, head, trunk, and upper extremities, and is often associated with gastroesophageal reflux disease.
+Although the precise pathophysiology is unknown, dystonic movements and abnormal posture of both the head and neck are thought to arise as a response to the pain associated with gastroesophageal reflux.

-Neural axis abnormalities include, for example, Arnold-Chiardi syndrome and syringomyelia.
-Torticollis can be an early finding in both of these conditions, but also a presenting sign of cervical spine infection (osteomyelitis) and/or a tumor (such as pilocytic astrocytoma and extradural neuroblastoma).
+Some examples of neural axis abnormalities that can be associated with torticollis include Arnold-Chiardi syndrome and syringomyelia.
+Torticollis can be an early finding in both of these conditions or can be a presenting sign of cervical spine infection (osteomyelitis) and/or a tumor, such as pilocytic astrocytoma or extradural neuroblastoma.